sifive/wake/README.md

     In classic build systems, you must specify all the inputs and outputs of a job you want to run.
-If you under-specify the inputs, the build is not reproducible; it might fail to compile files that need recompilation and the job might fail non-deterministicly on systems which run more jobs simultaneously.
+If you under-specify the inputs, the build is not reproducible; it might fail to compile files that need recompilation and the job might fail non-deterministically on systems which run more jobs simultaneously.
 If you over-specify the inputs, the build performs unnecessary recompilation when those inputs change.
 In wake, if you under-specify the inputs, the build fails every time.
 If you